ibm-cloud-docs/transit-gateway/helpful-tips.md

 * Classic infrastructure resources located in these [data centers](/docs/transit-gateway?topic=transit-gateway-tg-locations#szr-table) connect through a transit gateway to VPC resources.

 * When classic infrastructure is connected to a transit gateway, it also includes any "Classic Access VPCs" attached to the account, because the subnets for these VPCs are associated with the classic infrastructure VRF.
 This is the only way to connect a transit gateway to a Classic Access VPC: by connecting the entire classic infrastructure to the transit gateway (instead of the specific Classic Access VPCs).

+* Classic connections residing in the same data center are unable to communicate with each other if they are in a different region than the transit gateway.

 ## Generic Routing Encapsulation (GRE) connection considerations
 {: #gre-considerations}